-6. Can you tell us about your team members at Youth of Shangri-La?
+6. Can you introduce your team members of the Youth of Sangrila?

-We are a group of 11 board members including Sunil Singania, Bibek Thapa,
+We are a group of 11 board members. with Sunil Singania as the President,

 Our working module is like an NGO and we made our organizational structure accordingly.
 If a young person wants to become a member, they can approach any of the board members.
 The respective founder will act as a mentor or advisor.